soulfood77/JavaScript-HW-2017/5_NodeJS/Notes_NodeJS.md

             Difference between server- and client-side routing?
 Client-side (originates from links) is when navigating within a web-page by # (id), which SPAs routing is based on (Sammy, Navigo) using the `onHashChange` event from 'history api' in HTML5, similar to the Express functions.
 Routes (#) are caught in the client-side js.

-            When working with standard web apps (not using JSONs through AJAX = SPA) the two methods used are `get` and `post`.
+            When working with standard web apps (not using JSON through AJAX = SPA) the two methods used are `get` and `post`.
 The way to transfer information between the client and the server is through a **form** and they work only with get and post.

     3. ## Routes